 We can get caught up in Thomas’ doubt.
 When so many Christians act so very certain, Thomas becomes the patron saint of those who aren’t always so sure.
 This use of this story of the Resurrection of Christ allows many to have the faith of Thomas in the face of the absolutism in which doubt is seen as akin to darkness and thus a sign of God’s absence in a distorted interpretation of 1 John 1:7.
 Yet, we shouldn’t settle into the comfort of this interpretation, which still focuses on the doubt rather than the encounter.

 1 John 1 is about the tangibility of the truth which the Twelve Apostles handed on and which has come down to us.
 They saw and handled.
 Thomas, an Apostle needs to handle his faith.
 While, Jesus’ words of blessing to those who believe without the tangibility given to the Twelve and the disciples, still affirms that we have faith in something that was visible and tangible: that is in the physical and not just ethereal, spiritual or psychological, but something that affects the whole of us and the universe.

-If someone tells me they don’t believe because they have never encountered God, or experienced the reality of Christ (and especially if they say this as one who had been formerly a Christian as one assenting to belief), I think of Thomas, and I say yes, there is nothing I can say to you – mere assent to belief you haven’t encountered isn’t the faith of the Church.
+If someone tells me they don’t believe because they have never encountered God, or experienced the reality of Christ (and especially if they say this as one who had been formerly a Christian, as one merely assenting to propositional belief), I think of Thomas, and I say yes, there is nothing I can say to you – mere assent to belief you haven’t encountered isn’t the faith of the Church.
 All I can do is witness to my own encounter within the realm of the faith of the Church that has been handed down from Thomas the Twin and the other eleven Apostles, who handled and saw this mystery.
-Through their witness handed down for centuries I too have handled and seen.
+Through their witness handed down through the centuries I too have handled and seen.